Nancy Sheppard

-Nancy Sheppard (born December 29, 1929) is a ProRodeo Hall of Fame trick rider and trick roper who was inducted in 2003.
+Nancy Sheppard (December 29, 1929 – April 8, 2026) was an American ProRodeo Hall of Fame trick rider and trick roper who was inducted in 2003.

-Life
+Background

 Nancy Sheppard was born on December 29, 1929, on a ranch in Fort Worth, Texas.
 Sheppard was descended from a pioneer family in ranching, who often attended the rodeo with her father as a child.
 Her father was a professional roper, who was a member of the Cowboys' Turtle Association (now known as the Professional Rodeo Cowboys Association (PRCA).
 As a child, Sheppard's mother had shown horses in the Fort Worth Coliseum.
 Sheppard made her first rodeo appearance at the Hayward, California, rodeo as a trick rider and roper at 9 years old.
 She performed at the Pendleton Round-Up in Pendleton, Oregon when she was 11 years old.
 She was trick riding at Madison Square Garden in New York City when she was 17 years old.
 Sheppard married Lynn Sheppard in 1948, and they had one son.

+Sheppard died at her home in Globe, Arizona, on April 8, 2026, at the age of 96.